Chunky Knit Yarn Covered Pumpkins

 So when I went to pull out my fall decor, I stumbled upon a craft fail from a few years earlier.

-But when I saw it this year, and then remembered the yarn, I knew what I could do!
+But when I saw it this year, and then remembered the bulky yarn from the other project, I knew what I could do!

 I am sharing a tutorial video of this project over on youtube and couldn’t wait to share it with you here as well!